Former Pitt Panther Damar Hamlin collapses on field after making tackle - NewsBreak

 On Twitter, the Steelers and Pitt football and Central Catholic football said they are praying for Hamlin and his family.

-Hamlin was the Class AAAA Defensive Player of the Year when he played at Central Catholic.
-He was selected No. 212 overall by the Bills in the sixth round of the 2021 NFL Draft.
+Hamlin was the Class AAAA Defensive Player of the year when he played at Central Catholic.
+He was s elected No. 212 by the Bills in the sixth round of the 2021 NFL Draft.